Asparagus Densiflorus Meyers (Feather Asparagus)

 - Fertilizer: diluted liquid green plant fertilizer, once a month in spring and summer.

-- Pruning: remove yellowed or dry stems at the base to maintain a neat appearance.
+- Pruning: remove yellowed or dry stems at the base to keep a neat appearance.

-Never let the soil dry out completely — needles yellow and fall quickly under water stress.
-This is its main point of caution.
+Never let the substrate dry out completely — the needles yellow and fall off quickly under water stress.
+This is its main care point.
 Check our complete watering guide to adjust frequency according to the season.

-The upright habit and feathery foliage of Asparagus 'Meyers' bring lightness and verticality to an arrangement — an effective counterpoint to broad, horizontal leaves.
+The upright habit and feathery foliage of the Asparagus 'Meyers' add lightness and verticality to an arrangement — an effective counterpoint to broad, horizontal leaves.

-- In arrangements: pair it with a Calathea or a Philodendron with large leaves for a very effective texture contrast — feathery foliage against graphic foliage.
+- In arrangements: pair it with a Calathea or a Philodendron with broad leaves for a striking texture contrast — feathery foliage against graphic foliage.

 - Ideal pot: matte white ceramic or terracotta — warm, natural tones match its airy character.

-Its small fragrant white flowers and decorative red berries make it a plant that changes aesthetically with the seasons — but be careful: the berries are toxic if ingested.
+Its small fragrant white flowers and decorative red berries make it a plant that changes aesthetically with the seasons — however, be careful: the berries are toxic if ingested.

 - Falling needles indicate a problem — massive needle drop = lack of water, humidity, or light.
-Identify the cause before correcting it.
-Dry soil and a too-dark location are the two most common causes.
+Identify the cause before correcting.
+Dry substrate and too dark a location are the two most common causes.

 - Vigorous growth to manage — it can quickly become very dense.
 Repot every 2 to 3 years in spring into a slightly larger pot to maintain vigor.

-- Red berries are toxic — decorative but dangerous if ingested by children or pets.
-If the plant produces berries, be sure to remove them or place the plant out of reach.
+- The red berries are toxic — decorative but dangerous if ingested by children or pets.
+If the plant produces berries, be sure to remove them or place it out of reach.

 - ⚠️ Toxic to pets and humans — saponins throughout the plant, toxic berries.
 Keep out of reach of cats, dogs, and young children.
 See our plants and pets guide for suitable alternatives.